Markovian linearization of random walks on groups

 \begin{proof} We use Markov property together with \eqref{eq:invariance_V} to obtain the invariance of the law of $V$.

 The proof of uniqueness is similar to the proof for the harmonic measure in Proposition \ref{prop:ex+uni_stationary}.
-Consider another invariant colored measure $(\rho_{x})_{x \in X}$.
+Consider another invariant coloured measure $(\rho_{x})_{x \in X}$.
 By invariance, for all bounded measurable function $f$ on $\cPr$ the sequence

 is a bounded martingale with respect to the filtration $\cF_{n} := \sigma( Z_{0}, Z_{1}, \ldots, Z_{n})$, so $M_{n}$ converges a.s. and in $L^{1}$.
 This being true for all bounded measurable function, this implies the measures $Y_{1} \cdots \ Y_{n} \ast \rho_{Z_{n}}$ converges weakly to a measure.
 Now, because the product $Y_{1} \cdots Y_{n}$ converges in direction to $V$, the limit is necessarily the Dirac mass at $V$.